 Table of Contents

-mmls - Display the partition lsayout of a volume system (partition
+mmls - Display the partition layout of a volume system (partition tables)

-a volume system, which include partition tables and disk labels.
+partitions in a volume system, which include partition tables and disk

-offset into the image where the volume containing the partition system
+- Specify the offset into the image where the volume containing the

 - -i imgtype